 Our priority was to visit the Leaning Tower of Pisa with our kids right away.
 Afterwards, we could choose from the remaining things to do in Pisa with kids depending on how much time we had left.

-Itโs always an interesting experience to go and see a world-famous tourist attraction.
-We often wonder if weโll be less impressed because of this, but that rarely happens.
-I mean, they are famous for a reason, right?
-Our visit to the Leaning Tower of Pisa with kids was amazing โ it did not disappoint!
+It’s always interesting to see a world-famous attraction in person.
+I sometimes wonder if it will feel overhyped, but that rarely happens.
+They’re famous for a reason, right?
+Our visit to the Leaning Tower of Pisa with kids was amazing, and it did not disappoint!

-As youโd expect, getting good pictures of the Leaning Tower of Pisa is really difficult.
-Itโs very busy, so if getting the classic picture of you or your kids holding up the Leaning Tower of Pisa is important to you, get there very early.
+As you’d expect, getting good pictures of the Leaning Tower of Pisa is really challenging.
+It’s very busy, so if getting the classic picture of you or your kids holding up the Leaning Tower of Pisa is important to you, we recommend getting there very early.

 Can Children Climb the Leaning Tower of Pisa?

-The Leaning Tower of Pisa (which is a bell tower) is one of four monuments in the cathedral complex called Campo dei Miracoli or Piazza dei Miracoli (Square of Miracles).
-Also included in the complex are the Cathedral of Pisa (Duomo di Pisa), the Baptistery and the Monumental Cemetery.
+The Leaning Tower of Pisa is actually the bell tower and one of four monuments in the cathedral complex known as Campo dei Miracoli or Piazza dei Miracoli, the Square of Miracles.
+The complex also includes the Cathedral of Pisa, or Duomo di Pisa, the Baptistery and the Monumental Cemetery.

-Tip: There are big, clean pay bathrooms behind the cathedral โ itโs worth the small fee.
+Tip for parents: There are big, clean pay bathrooms behind the cathedral.

 A visit to the Leaning Tower of Pisa with kids is quite impressive, both in beauty and in its angle of leaning, but the Duomo and Baptistery are nice surprises as well.

-We hadnโt really planned to see anything else in Pisa because we werenโt sure how long our visit to the Square of Miracles would take.
-Despite having an Italy Lonely Planet, we planned our afternoon in Pisa with kids by looking at a cartoon tourist map over lunch.
+We hadn’t really planned to see anything else in Pisa because we weren’t sure how long our visit to the Square of Miracles would take.
+With a little time left in our visit, we planned our afternoon in Pisa with kids by looking at a cartoon tourist map over lunch.

-We spotted a drawing of an aqueduct with a playground approximately a 20-minute walk from the Leaning Tower of Pisa.
+We spotted a drawing of an aqueduct with a playground near the Leaning Tower of Pisa.
 We had a great time at the Aqueduct park in Rome, and we knew our kids would love a visit to a Pisa playground, so we checked it out.

-Parco Don Bosco, was a large treed park with a big playground, a bike path running past it and the aqueduct running the length of it.
-When we travel, we try to give our kids time to play, but was a home run to find a Pisa playground with an amazing piece of history right next door!
+It took us roughly 20 minutes to walk to Parco Don Bosco.
+It was a beautiful treed park with a big playground, a bike path running past it and an aqueduct running alongside it.
+When we travel, we try to give our kids time to play, but it was a home run to find a Pisa playground with an amazing piece of history right next door.
+Only in Italy…

 Giardino Scotto Park